LucasBourre/IRIS-REST-API-DATABASEMANAGER/README.md

 This application allow you to create  persistent Tables and Data in Cache Database.
 It uses POST , GET , PUT and DELETE methods.
-There is a POSTMAN collection in the project in order to test the application.
-Docker default port are 9000 , 9001 and 9002.

 ## Installation with ZPM